 - Go to the employee profile > Time off.

-- Click the arrow on the right > Change policy.
+- Click Change policy.

-- Update the policy.
+- Assign the policy.

-- Optional: apply filters to narrow the selection.
+- Optional: Apply filters to narrow the selection.

 - Check the box to the left of the relevant employees’ names.